Lundalogik/move-to-go/README.md

 As long as your data is free from duplicates this will create a unique key, which is also recallable with the exact same input data.
 Do not use organization name as integration id.

+The integrationid is NOT the same as Bisnode-id.
+See below for more info how to handle Bisnode-ids.

 ## Rootmodel
 The rootmodel is an object that keeps track of your migrated data and turns it into a format Lime Go can read.
 The rootmodel helps you keep track go objects and relations between them during the migration